maratP/poa-devops/README.md

 - Improve match and replace functions with foreach loops key/value (Not critical)
 - Remotely install Python on remote server via SSH and then run ansible playbook with paramiko (Python via SSS)
 - Simplify config.txt format, so users don't have to worry about correct formmat - Done
-- Add logging - Done
+- Add logging - Done (setup.log will be created in the same directory)

 Prerequisites: